| Title: | paint data.frames summaries in colour |

 paint tries to be low noise by using colour instead of markup characters.

-It also highlights important values like NA
+It also highlights important values like NA, NULL, NaN, and Inf.

-has a custom meta data header,
+Each supported sub-class of data.frame has a custom meta data header,

 designed to show useful information for wrangling.